 General instructions for loading, unloading and manipulating Unic Rotarex® steel structures

 1.1.1 Packs will be manipulated on the width side vertically.
-Meaning that each pack has minimum 3 dimensions: height (smallest dimensions), width (medium dimensions) and length (biggest dimension).
+Meaning that each pack has a minimum of 3 dimensions: height (smallest dimensions), width (medium dimensions) and length (biggest dimension).

-1.1.2 In the transportation mean and in the stack the pack is stored with the height in vertical position by turning the pack in the same time from width to height.
+1.1.2 In the transportation mean and in the stack, the pack is stored with the height in a vertical position by turning the pack at the same time from width to height.

 1.1.3 Each pack that is longer than 3m will be manipulated by 2 or more handlers.

 1.1.4 Each pack that is longer than 6m will be manipulated by 3 or more handlers.